Charanpreetsingh1419/Induction-Program-Report/README.md

 ![Image](day1.jpg)
 ## Day 1 (30 July 2025 – Electrical Engineering)

 I was eagerly waiting for today — it was my first day in college (GNDEC).
-The day started with a welcome talk by our respected Principal Sir.
+The day started with a kirtan at gurdwara on 8:30and then after that  there was program of tea and snacks and after then there was a welcome talk by our respected Principal Sir in the auditorium.
 He told us about the role of discipline, passion, and enthusiasm in shaping a better future.
 I was surprised to learn that the college was established in 1956 and is now celebrating its 70th anniversary.

 The guest speaker said that engineering is fascinating and not just about machines and code, but about solving real-world problems with creativity and courage.
 I also met a few classmates, whom I didn't know in the morning, but by the end of the session, I had already started bonding with them.